 Research has shown that women are prone to over-apologize than men.
-This wasn’t because that they enjoyed to apologize continually.
-It was because women committed more offenses than men.
+This wasn’t because they enjoyed apologizing continually.
+It was because women committed more offences than men.
 It can also be difficult to admit that you are in the wrong and so we apologize in order to seek forgiveness but that does not always elicit the notion.

 Next time you wish to say sorry, just step back and find a better way to show your sincerity.
 Display a positive response and then see how you feel.